-So this summer, to make up for that, i watched a huge number of superhero movies recommended to me by friends.
-And now, I'm going to grant you the awesomeness of my opinion on them.
-Cuz I'm sure you care that much, haha.
+So this summer, to make up for that, i watched a plethora of superhero movies recommended to me by friends.
+Now, I'm going to grant you the awesomeness of my opinion on them.

-The X-Men series follows a world in which people with extra powers are known as mutants and are often outcasts.
-The main conflict is not only between humans/mutants, but between the X-Men, who want a free world for all, and Magneto's team, which would rather just kill all the humans off and take over.
-First of this comes the trilogy:
+In the X-Men world, people with superpowers are known as mutants and are often outcasts.
+The conflict is not only between humans and mutants, but also between the X-Men, who want a free world for all, and Magneto's team, who would rather just kill all the humans and take over.

 X-Men was a pretty decent movie, I think.
-I related very deeply to Rogue and Wolverine, which surprised me actually.
+I related deeply to Rogue and Wolverine, which surprised me.
 Rogue, whose power doesn't permit her to touch anyone's skin, I expected.
 Wolverine, the more animalistic character, I've never been a huge fan of.
-But the movie did a very good job of characterizing both those (and the other) characters.
-In the movie, Rogue and Wolverine (who remembers little of his previous life) run off from society and end up getting brought into the X-Men to protect them from Magneto.
-However, Magneto knows what's up, and he uses his best mutant, Mystique, to lure Rogue out.
-Wolverine follows with little success, and in the end all the X-Men have to go in to stop Magneto from trying to turn all humans into mutants with technology more likely to kill them, using Rogue's ability (and pretty much murdering her).
-Rogue and Wolverine's father/daughter-style relationship came off very well in this movie.
+But the movie did a very good job of humanizing them.
+In the story, Rogue and Wolverine (who remembers little of his previous life) run from society and end up getting brought into the X-Men to protect them from Magneto.
+However, Magneto uses his best mutant, Mystique, to lure Rogue out.
+Wolverine follows with little success, and in the end, all the X-Men have to go in to stop Magneto from turning all humans into mutants with technology more likely to kill them and Rogue in particular.
+Rogue and Wolverine's father/daughter-type relationship came off very well in this movie.

-X2 was not my favorite by any means.
-Same characters, some good Wolverine background, but it ended far too unhappily for me, with the supposed death of a central character.
-The story begins with a presidential assassination attempt, which becomes the evolution of Magneto's team into a much larger, more threatening group.
-Through Wolverine's search for his past, Magneto gets the whole team trapped in the place where Wolverine was originally modified into a new mutant.
-Then he attempts to use Dr. Xavier to kill all the humans through a mind manipulation with Cerebro.
-That doesn't happen, but it ends badly.
-The story just didn't work the way I wanted it to, and knowing the comic book plot only made me more unhappy here.
+X2 was not my favorite.
+It has the same characters and some good Wolverine background, but it ends far too unhappily for me.
+The story begins with a presidential assassination attempt, which turns Magneto's team into a much larger, more threatening group.
+Through Wolverine's search for his past, Magneto traps the X-Men in the place where Wolverine was originally modified into a mutant.
+Then he attempts to use Dr. Xavier to kill all the humans through mind manipulation.
+That doesn't happen, but still, the story just didn't work the way I wanted it to, and knowing the comic book plot only made me more unhappy.

 X-Men: The Last Stand (2006)

-I liked X-Men: The Last Stand more than X2, but it still ended too depressingly for me.
-A very tragic movie, powerful and dramatic, but as a romantic, it horrified me.
-I did like the concept.
-The story of Magneto's attempt to destroy the mutant who has brought about a cure for mutantism (which is a horrible ethical conflict as it is), with the help of a former X-Men gone overpowerfully wrong, is quite interesting.
-The movie deeply examines the potential of mutant powers to actually take over their person, and looks at the different reasons why one would want to end their mutant abilities.
-I do get why the ending, which involved a terrible sacrifice by Wolverine, had to be so tragic.
-And I'm glad there was a nice resolution to the human/mutant conflict that drives the X-Men series.
+I liked this more than X2, but it still ended too depressingly.
+The story of Magneto's attempt to destroy the mutant who has brought about a cure for mutantism, with the help of a former X-Men turned crazy evil, is interesting.
+The movie deeply examines the potential of powers to actually take over their person and looks at the different reasons why one would want to end their mutant abilities.
+I'm glad there was a nice resolution to the human/mutant conflict that drives the X-Men series.
 But I couldn't quite handle the ending.

 X-Men: First Class (2011)

-I really liked X-Men: First Class, more than the original trilogy for sure.
+I really liked this prequel, more than the original trilogy.
 This was, as seen in an earlier post, also the superhero movie with the score I like most.
-X-Men: First Class had much more of a sense of wonder and power, which is what I like in this kind of story, and I loved seeing the evolution and creation of the X-Men team and later, Magneto's group.
-Mystique (played by one of my fave actresses, Jennifer Lawrence, who is also, duh, Katniss) is a really great character in this, with far more depth than in the trilogy.
-The historical connection with the Cuban missile crisis was also pretty well done.
+X-Men: First Class had much more of a sense of wonder and power, which is what I like in this kind of story.
+I loved seeing the evolution and creation of the X-Men team and, later, Magneto's group.
+Mystique (played by one of my fave actresses, Jennifer Lawrence) is a really great character in this, with far more depth than in the trilogy.
+The historical connection with the Cuban missile crisis was also pretty engaging.
 I think this movie set up the original very well.
 Supposedly another First Class movie is in the works, and I'm excited to see what happens with it.